Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

 #### Recommendations

-For GPUDirect RDMA workloads over InfiniBand, use the NVIDIA GPU Operator with `--skip-gpu-driver-install` when creating the nodepool to leverage GPU Operator's automation and management capabilities.
+For GPUDirect RDMA over InfiniBand, use the NVIDIA GPU Operator with `--skip-gpu-driver-install` when creating the nodepool to leverage GPU Operator's automation and management capabilities.
 This approach simplifies the deployment of GPU drivers, device plugins, and container runtimes, ensuring compatibility with the latest NVIDIA stack.

 Opt for AKS-managed driver for simpler GPU tasks without GPUDirect RDMA needs.